mendix/docs/content/howto/monitoring-troubleshooting/manage-application-performance-with-appdynamics.md

     ![](attachments/19202618/home.png)
 2. Select **Java**.
 3. This will open up the configuration screen for your AppDynamics application.
-4. At step 4, download the Agent Installer and extract it to any directory, but remember the path as this will be used later for integrating the Java Agent with your Mendix application:
+4. Download the Agent Installer and extract it to any directory (but remember the path, as this will be used later for integrating the Java Agent with your Mendix application):

    ![](attachments/19202618/download-installer.png)